TREATMENT OF DIABETES MELLITUS AT VSS

 WHAT ARE DIABETIC COMPLICATIONS?

-Diabetes may predispose pets to some other complications.
+Diabetes may predispose pets to other complications.
 It is important to recognise abnormal behaviour in your pet and to monitor their thirst, urination, hunger and body weight.
 Potential problems with diabetics include:

 • Persistent symptoms of diabetes (urinating and drinking more, increased hunger, weight loss)